heyitssyakirrr/CPO-Competitiveness-Monitor-Dashboard/README.md

 ---

-## Key Design Decisions

-**Why Python transforms before dbt?** The hardest calculations — FX inversion, daily-to-monthly resampling, annual-to-monthly forward-filling, rolling z-scores — cannot be expressed in SQL.
-Python handles these in the `clean` layer. dbt handles the final shaping and data quality testing on top.

-**Why Attribute_ID integers in the USDA extractor?** USDA's `Attribute_Description` strings have changed across CSV releases.
-Filtering by integer IDs (28 = Production, 140 = Industrial Dom.
-Cons., 88 = Exports, 176 = Ending Stocks) is immune to description renaming.

-**Why `Industrial Dom.
-Cons.` and not `Domestic Consumption`?** For Indonesia palm oil, `Industrial Dom.
-Cons.` (Attribute_ID 140) specifically tracks biodiesel use. `Domestic Consumption` (Attribute_ID 125) includes food use and other industrial use — too broad for mandate tracking.

-**Why soybean oil for substitution risk, not an average?** Soybean oil is the primary global benchmark for edible oil pricing.
-It trades on the CME, has the deepest liquidity, and is the reference price buyers use when switching decisions are made.
-Sunflower and rapeseed spreads are shown for context but risk is classified on soy only.

-**Why 36-month rolling window for z-score?** Captures roughly three years of price cycles — long enough to smooth short-term noise, short enough to remain responsive to structural price level shifts like the post-2021 commodity supercycle.

----

 ## Maintenance

 **Annual:** The World Bank Pink Sheet URL hash rotates approximately once per year (typically January).
 When a 404 occurs, update `PINK_SHEET_URL` in `src/extract/extract_worldbank.py`.
 The new URL is at [worldbank.org/en/research/commodity-markets](https://www.worldbank.org/en/research/commodity-markets).